Ecologies of belonging

 Heritage under Transformation

 Lamu town has experienced significant urban growth since its inscription on the World Heritage List in 2001.
-Our work focuses on the ways in which Lamu negotiates the complex relationship between heritage preservation, changing domestic cultures, and new architectural and urban development.
+This theme focuses on the ways in which Lamu negotiates the complex relationship between heritage preservation, changing domestic cultures, and new architectural and urban development.

 Security Urbanism